claire-codes/hugo-blog/README.md

 I use the [Ted](https://github.com/claireparker/hugo-ted) theme.
 I built the theme from scratch instead of overwriting an existing one.
 It's not in a state where it can be used yet because I need to move certain files out of the main blog and into the theme, but it's on the To-Do list.

 The name comes from my beautiful ~~son~~ dog, Ted.

+## Archetypes

+Two templates for front matter (i.e. archtypes) exist: `blog` and `interesting`.
+To use them, create a new file like: `hugo new --kind interesting interesting/2018-10-02.md`.
+I'm sure there's a better way but I can't get it to work without using `--kind`.